Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 - Central Michigan has played 11 games, with six wins against the spread.

-- This season, the Chippewas have one ATS win in two games as a favorite of 8.5 points or more.
+- This season, the Chippewas have one against the spread win in two games as a favorite of 8.5 points or more.

-- Central Michigan's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Central Michigan has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- When Central Michigan scores more than 27.5 points, it is 4-3 against the spread and 6-1 overall.
+- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team records more than 27.5 points.

-- When Central Michigan piles up over 436.2 yards, the team is 4-3 against the spread and 5-2 overall.
+- When Central Michigan piles up more than 436.2 yards, the team is 4-3 against the spread and 5-2 overall.

-- The Chippewas have 10 giveaways this season, while the Eagles have 15 takeaways .
+- The Chippewas have turned the ball over 10 times this season, five fewer than the Eagles have forced (15).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.